scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Ordered pizza for lunch and dinner while I lazed about.
 Had a samosa for breakfast.

+### Day 348

+Didn't have breakfast, but had a BBQ grill out for the rest of the day, so lunch was a mix of burger, hot dog, bacon, chips and other backyard food.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/